janmechtel/schema-bridge/README.md

 - [X] show a diff between transformation output and target
 - [X] refactor the diff editor into it's own component
+- [ ] easy way to import & export everything

+- Test with something real

 - [ ] visual mapping (without editing)
     - [X] show a list of source & target fields
-    - show a list of transformation fields  - how to parse the jsonata expression
+    - [X] show a list of transformation fields
     - show a table with 3 columns "source" "target" "transformation"
     - selecting a row highlights back to the code edit areas? can everything stay in one line?